Digicreon/Dispak/README.md

 ### 3.7 Apache configuration

+If you list your Apache configuration files in the [Dispak configuration file](#38-configuration-file), Dispak will check if they are already added in the system configuration.
+If not, Dispak will add the needed files in the Apache configuration tree (`/etc/apache2/sites-available` and `/etc/apache2/sites-enabled`).

+See the `CONF_INSTALL_APACHE_FILES` variable in the [configuration file](#38-configuration-file).

 ### 3.8 Configuration file

 In a git repository, you can create a `dispak.conf` or `etc/dispak.conf` file.
 Look at the [`dispak-example.conf`](https://github.com/Amaury/Dispak/blob/master/dispak-example.conf) example file in the Dispak source repository.